-- 1. there is no participating provider who practices in the appropriate specialty, or there is no contracting hospital which provides the required services or has the necessary facilities; and - 2. that meets the adequacy and accessibility requirements of state or federal law.
+- 1. there is no participating provider who practices in the appropriate specialty, or there is no contracting hospital which provides the required services or has the necessary facilities; and - that meets the adequacy and accessibility requirements of state or federal law You or your physician must call the toll-free telephone number printed on your identification card prior to scheduling an admission to, or receiving the services of, a non-participating provider.